-Vehicle TRAC lease example
+Vehicle TRAC Lease Example

 Lease accounting examples like this one make it easy to understand the accounting.